Barkley Marathons: Timing and other requirements

 Cantrell lights a cigarette to signal the start of the Barkley Marathons in 2009.

 The Barkley starts any time from 11 p.m. to 11 a.m. on the first day of the race.
-Traditionally the date of the race is a closely guarded secret, taking place anytime between mid-March and early April.
+Traditionally the date of the race is a closely guarded secret, taking place anytime between mid-March and early April; the earliest the race has been held is the 2026 edition, which was started on February 14th at 6 am local time, the first time the event has started in February.
 A one-hour countdown to the start of the race is signaled by blowing a conch, and the race officially begins when Cantrell lights a cigarette.
-In 2022, the race had its second-earliest start in history, with the cigarette being lit on March 8 at 6:54 AM local time.
-The only earlier date was the first event, 1986, when the race started on March 1.

 In addition to running, competitors must find between 9 and 15 books along the course (the exact number varies each year) and remove the page corresponding to the runner's race number from each book as proof of completion.
 Because of this, competitors are only issued odd numbers.
 Competitors get a new race number, and thus a new page requirement, at the start of each lap.
 The books' titles often contain themes of death and darkness, such as Death Walks the Woods, Heart of Darkness, and A Time to Die in 2013.
 If a page is lost, the runner is disqualified.
 By 2023, Cantrell, due to ailing health, was placing only one of the 13 books for the event, having placed all of the books around the course in years prior.
 A day hiker removed one of the books that year, causing some confusion.

 The cut-off time for the 100-mile race is 60 hours overall, or an average of 12 hours per loop, and the cut-off for the 60-mile version of the race is 40 hours overall, which averages out to 13 hours and 20 minutes per loop.
 This also includes any rest/food time between loops.
 Once a competitor has started a loop (noted by the time they touch the yellow gate after collecting their bib) they are not allowed to receive any assistance, other than from fellow runners, until they have finished that loop.
 However, in 2006, nobody finished even the 60-mile "fun run" in under 60 hours.
 Prior to Jasmin Paris's finish in 2024, as well as her 2023 performance (getting to the 9th book on the 4th lap), the best women's achievement was Sue Johnston's 66 mi in 2001.
 More than 30 competitors failed to reach the first book (two miles).
 Some runners who get far enough in the race experience sleep deprivation and hallucinations, with little time to spare for sleep.

 When a runner drops out of the race, a bugler plays "Taps" upon their return to the start/end point.
 Cantrell has said that the call "rings out all night long on the first night."